Graduate School (Master’s and PhD)

 Letters of Recommendation

 Getting these letters, which are very important in the application process, seems to cause the most stress for students.
 Typically, you will need to contact three writers.
 Depending upon the requirements of your program they may be from faculty, internship supervisors, employers or others who can confidently discuss your potential for graduate-level work.
 Be sure to give your references plenty of time to write the letters.
-For help figuring out how to approach potential references, contact Career Services.
+For help figuring out how to approach potential references, contact the Center for Career & Professional Development.

 Statement of Purpose

 The statement of purpose (sometimes referred to as the “essay” or “personal statement”) is your opportunity to state who you are, where you are coming from and where you are going professionally.
 The statement is typically 2-3 pages (typed, double-spaced) and should be an essay of the highest quality.
-Graduate Admission Essays by Donald Asher is available in the Career Services Resource Center to assist you in getting started in writing your personal statement.
-Additionally, critiques of your essay may be arranged by appointment with a Career Services staff member.
+Graduate Admission Essays by Donald Asher is available in the Center for Career & Professional Development’s Career Cafe to assist you in getting started in writing your personal statement.
+Additionally, critiques of your essay may be arranged by appointment with a Center team member.
 Your advisor or a faculty member may also be able to assist you.
 For more information, please download “Write the Right Personal Statement.”

 Admissions committees are interested in knowing how much and what types of experience you have had in your field.
 The place to discuss your experience is in the statement of purpose.
 You might include internships, independent study research experiences, capstones, applicable employment, laboratory assignments, etc. Such opportunities demonstrate that you have the experience and commitment necessary as you pursue your professional goals.